x1o/youtrack-gcal-sync/README.md

 * ([#11](https://github.com/x1o/youtrack-gcal-sync/issues/11)) All-day events are created in the UTC timezone.
-E.g. if the user's timezone is 'UTC+1', creating an issue with `Start datetime` = *2020-01-02 00:00:00* and an undefined `Duration` will actually create an all-day event at *2020-01-01*.
+E.g. if the user's timezone is 'UTC+1', creating an issue with `Start datetime` = *2020-01-02 00:00:00* and an undefined `Estimation` will actually create an all-day event at *2020-01-01*.
 Workaround: use `Start datetime` at least *2020-01-02 01:00:00*.